 Jaime holds a bachelor’s degree in music composition from Arizona State University.
 Jaime is the music director at Holy Cross Church in Mesa, Arizona, where he lives with his wife, Kari, and their three children.

-Fr.
-Ray has served in six Washington parishes before being named director of the Office of Black Catholics and Vicar for Evangelization.
-He is a member of the boards of Jobs Partnership Greater Washington, Food and Friends, the Center for Ministry Development, and St. Vincent Seminary in Latrobe, PA.
-In 2005 he received the Teacher of Peace Award from Pax Christi USA and in 2010 was the recipient of the Jubilate Deo Award from the National Association of Pastoral Musicians.
-He has worked in the areas of Liturgy, Youth Ministry and Evangelization.
+Father East has served in six Washington parishes before being named director of the Office of Black Catholics and Vicar for Evangelization.
+He is a member of the boards of Jobs Partnership Greater Washington and Food and Friends.
+He also serves on the board of St. Vincent Seminary in Latrobe, PA.
+He has worked in the areas of Liturgy, Youth Ministry, Initiation, and Evangelization.

 Jes currently works for the Target Corporation in Minneapolis, MN and resides in Lino Lakes, MN.
 Jes completed her undergraduate studies at St. Catherine University in St. Paul and is currently studying to earn a Masters of Arts in Organizational Leadership at St. Mary’s University of Minnesota.